Update on Novel Coronavirus (COVID-19)

 - Remain informed.

-- Vigilance for potential cases i.e. patients with typical respiratory symptoms who in the last 2 weeks have been in China, Thailand, Singapore, Hong Kong, Indonesia and Japan (and other areas with sustained person to person transmission has occurred) or have known contact with someone who has travelled to these areas.
+- Vigilance for potential cases i.e. patients with typical respiratory symptoms who in the last 2 weeks have been in China, Thailand, Singapore, Hong Kong, Indonesia and Japan (and other areas with the sustained person to person transmission has occurred) or have known contact with someone who has travelled to these areas.